This vibrant Pineapple Spinach Juice with Ginger is delicious, refreshing and best of all full of nutrients and vitamins!

 I’m not a nutritionist, but I think that eating your veggies and fruit, with all the fiber in them is the most beneficial way of consuming fruit and vegetables, but I think juicing could be a fun way to try a combination of fresh fruit and veggies that you wouldn’t otherwise eat together.
 Plus, it seems like a bonus way to get more nutrients and vitamins into your diet, especially if you can convince your picky kids to give it a try.
 I still can’t believe I got my pickiest child to try it and admit that she liked it!
 I’m thinking of trying different combinations of vegetable and fruit and making popsicles out of the resulting juice this summer!

-If you don’t own a juicer but would like to try out this Pineapple Spinach Juice with Ginger, you can most likely make something similar tasting in a blender, though the texture would be thicker.
+If you don’t own a juicer but would like to try out a green drink recipe, this Pineapple Spinach Smoothie is very similar to this juice.
 Enjoy!

 Pineapple Spinach Juice with Ginger